l-anton/solution-keywords/README.md

 ## Monitoring API
-This HTTP GET service has three methods : **topkwds topips ipsforkwd**
+This HTTP GET service has three methods : **topkwds, topips, ipsforkwd**

-1. topkwds
+1. *topkwds*
 Returns top 10 keywords extracted from messages

     curl http://0.0.0.0:8081/topkwds

-2. topips
+2. *topips*
 Returns list of top 10 IPs which have sent messages with related top 10 keywords

     curl http://0.0.0.0:8081/topips

-3. ipsforkwd
+3. *ipsforkwd*
 Returns list of IPs ordered by descending usage for a given keyword.
 The keyword must be queried via a field **kwd**

     curl http://0.0.0.0:8081/ipsforkwd?kwd=cinema